07 Jun ECHL’S 2021 Best Ice Award

 Nathan Kleinschmit, Ice Specialist for The Monument, received the award on behalf of the team.

 The Monument has been using the REALice floodwater technology to build and maintain its ice for the entire 2020-21 season.

-“The REALice not only helps me to make a great sheet of ice, Kleinschmit continues, but it’s saving our arena money and reducing the run time on our compressors.
+“The REALice not only helps my arena ice maintenance to make a great sheet of ice, Kleinschmit continues, but it’s reducing costs for our arena money and saving run time on our compressors.
 It’s the most important tool that I’ve ever added to my toolbox.”